dumcatt/gekimax-fw/README.md

 High-performance custom firmware for the **Gekimax** rhythm game controller built on the **Raspberry Pi Pico (RP2040)**.

+> [!CAUTION]
+> This project was 100% vibe coded.
+I don't know how much of it is actually correct, but it works for my use cases.
 ## Features

 - **WebSerial Configurator Tool (`configurator.html`)**: